speajus/pea/README.md

 Visits all dependencies of a service.
 This can be used to destroy all dependencies, or something, else.
 The return of `fn` becomes the new value of the dependency.
 As primitives do not have dependencies, they do not get visited.

+## Limitations
+When using factories as keys, the arguments are not resolved.
+This is because the factory is not a constructor, and the arguments are not passed to the factory.
+This is a limitation of the current API, we can not differentiate between trying to use a factory as a key, or trying to use a factory as a service.
+There would be no way to differentiate trying to replace the factory or trying register it.
+We may need to add additional API to support this.

+## Invalidation
+When a service is registered, all service that depend on it are invalidated.
+This means that all dependencies are resolved again.
+This is done to ensure that all dependencies are up to date.
+ This is done by keeping track of all dependencies.

+## Caching
+Values are cached in the context.
+If at some point the value is changed, all services that depend on it are invalidated.
+This is done by keeping track of all dependencies.

 ## Roadmap

 - Improve documentation and add more examples